scalableminds/webknossos/docs/datasets.md

 ![Dataset Editing: View Configuration Tab](images/dataset_view_config.jpeg)

-Alternatively, these settings can be configured in more intuitive way by opening the dataset in view mode.
-Change the current view settings to the desired result and save them as the datasets default using the "Save View Configuration as Default" button in the layer settings tab.
+Alternatively, these settings can be configured in a more intuitive way by opening the dataset in view mode.
+Change the current view settings to the desired result and save them as the dataset's default using the "Save View Configuration as Default" button in the layer settings tab.

 ![Saving the view configuration in view mode](images/save_view_configuration_in_view_mode.png)